Anukul-Chandra/RandomForest_based_Crop_Recomendation_System/README.md

 > [https://github.com/Parvez-kabir/RandomForest_based_Crop_Recomendation_System](https://github.com/Parvez-kabir/RandomForest_based_Crop_Recomendation_System)

-# 🌾 Crop Recommendation System
+# 🌾 AI Based Crop Recommendation System

-A Machine Learning–based **Crop Recommendation System** that predicts the most suitable crop based on **soil nutrients and weather conditions**.
+An AI–based **Crop Recommendation System** that predicts the most suitable crop based on **soil nutrients and weather conditions**.

 The application uses **FastAPI** as the backend to serve the trained **Random Forest model** through APIs, while **Streamlit** is used for an interactive and user-friendly frontend.